Understanding Hurricane Property Damage Claims

 Prompt Notice of Losses

-If Hurricane Irma hits on its projected path, you will not be the only person reporting a hurricane insurance claim.
+If Hurricane Michael hits on its projected path, you will not be the only person reporting a hurricane insurance claim.
 Your insurer will be looking for ways to delay or deny coverage.
 Do not give them this opportunity.
 Report your losses immediately and get to the front of the line for reimbursement.